Blog

 Key Points

 At Intruder, we are beating the drum about attack surface management and prioritization.
-So when our VP of Product, Andy Hornehold, joined a group of security and risk leaders at VISIONS + IMPACT Summit this week, he shared his insights on why not focusing on the vulnerabilities that pose a direct business impact will leave your attack surface exposed and derail your cyber security program.
+So when our VP of Product, Andy Hornegold, joined a group of security and risk leaders at VISIONS + IMPACT Summit this week, he shared his insights on why not focusing on the vulnerabilities that pose a direct business impact will leave your attack surface exposed and derail your cyber security program.

 Stop trying to do everything, so you can finally get round to what counts